SaulVas/ICS2000-Source-Code/Documentation/Report.md

 2. Iteratively improved the routes through selection, crossover, and mutation processes.
 3. Converged on an optimal or near-optimal route for each UAV within its cluster.

-For the genetic algorithm, a population size of 100 was used, to allow for a diverse set of potential solutions.
+For the genetic algorithm, a population size of 100 was used to allow for a diverse set of potential solutions.
 The crossover probability was set to 0.7, which allows for effective exploration of new routes.
 As for the mutation probability, 0.2 was used and the number of generations was set to 400.

 The use of a genetic algorithm ensures that each UAV took an acceptably optimal route through its designated cluster, which reduced both travel time and energy usage.
 Using the principles of evolution, the algorithm explored many potential paths and improved them over a series of generations.